hemantksingh/messup-learn/Distributed Systems/Monitoring and Observability.md

 * [Appinsights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/distributed-tracing#enable-via-opencensus) also supports distributed tracing through OpenCensus - an open source, vendor-agnostic, single distribution of libraries to allow collecting application **metrics** and **distributed traces**, then transfer the data to a backend of your choice in real time.
 This data can be analyzed by developers and admins to understand the health of the application and debug problems.

 ## Metrics

-Metrics answer the question - *How does the system performance change over time* ?

 Metrics contain the data that inform you about the state of your systems, which in turn allows you to see patterns and make course corrections as needed.
 Metrics give you essential feedback about how well, or unwell, things are going: Are customers using the new features?
 Did traffic rates drop after that last deployment?
 If there’s an error, how long has it been happening and how many customers have likely been affected?